Bonjour Biqui, Bonjour!: Description

 Satie composed this musical curio on April 2, 1893, as part of an Easter Sunday gift for Valadon, whom he affectionately nicknamed "Biqui".
 On a single sheet of music paper, and alternating the use of regular and watered-down ink, he concocted a rather jarring little ditty with just three chords and five notes in the vocal line.
 The song does not have an actual title.
 Its pride of place at the top of the score is instead taken by the playing direction très lent ("very slow"), and the greeting "Bonjour Biqui, Bonjour!" constitutes the entire "lyrics."

-It is accompanied by a drawing of an innocent-looking Valadon Satie subtitled an "Authentic Portrait of Biqui".
+It is accompanied by a drawing of an innocent-looking Valadon that Satie subtitled an "Authentic Portrait of Biqui".
 One need only compare it to Valadon's self-portrait of the same year or her depiction in Toulouse-Lautrec's painting The Hangover (c.
 1889) to appreciate the extent of Satie's idealization.
 The sketch and Satie's bold, angular signature beside it dominate the composition, in which the different elements (music, text, drawing) are carefully arranged on the page for visual effect.

 Robert Orledge found stylistic links between the song and two other Satie compositions which place all three within the context of the Satie-Valadon affair.
-Bonjour Biqui and the piano piece Vexations are constructed entirely from "ambiguous diminished chords" first found in the Danses gothiques, which Satie completed on March 23, 1893 in an attempt to regain his composure in the midst of his stormy romance; and the Vexations begins with the same chord with which Bonjour Biqui ends, almost as if one was meant to be an extension of the other.
+Bonjour Biqui and the piano piece Vexations are constructed entirely from "ambiguous diminished chords" first found in the Danses gothiques, which Satie completed on March 23, 1893, in an attempt to regain his composure in the midst of his stormy romance; and the Vexations begins with the same chord with which Bonjour Biqui ends, almost as if one was meant to be an extension of the other.
 For Orledge these chords were undoubtedly associated with Valadon.
 "Thus, Bonjour Biqui, Bonjour! is far from being the home-made musical 'Happy Easter' card that it might seem at first glance, and it might well reveal the same anguish over unreciprocated affection that found a more extensive and private expression in Vexations," he wrote.
 These observations also provide a plausible time frame (April–June, 1893) for the undated Vexations.